jeanbeanie/imsocode-blog-2/README.md

 # Im So Code (http://imsocode.com) ✌🏽🌺

-A blog about code, created as an excuse to use my starter seed app : https://github.com/jeanbeanie/mern_starter_app
+I created `ImSoCode.com` 5 years ago using Wordpress : https://web.archive.org/web/20131005043222/http://imsocode.com:80/?p=285.
+I remade the blog with the MERN stack because I needed an excuse to use the starter app I created (https://github.com/jeanbeanie/mern_starter_app) and because I missed writing about code.

 To my starting base, I added MongoDB for this project.
 The posts for this blog are currently added and managed in a separate MERN project I created that I will be rewriting using the new and improved starter seed app as a base.